 Thanks for tuning in....
 As the tracks play - by scrolling down each song is briefly explained as memorable times in my rock 'n' roll inspired music diary:

 In that reflective light - "Earth is Calling began transmitting its hopeful message into my imagination while gazing out from the top of Glastonbury Tor in southern England early one morning in 1971.
-A panoramic view that I later learned overlooked King Arthur's fabled Isle of Avalon and Camelot (as depicted in accompanying picture).
-This mid-90's version is a demo of a new recording I'm producing as the theme song to the "Earth is Calling" reality based television series I'm currently helping write and produce this song remains the focus of my day-to-day efforts.
+A panoramic view I later learned overlooks King Arthur's fabled Isle of Avalon and Camelot (as depicted in accompanying picture).
+This mid-90's version is a demo of a new recording I'm producing as the theme song for the "Earth is Calling" reality based television series I'm also helping produce.
+Thus, 49-years later this song remains the focus of my day-to-day music efforts.

-"Cry in the Night" is homemade demo of my favorite song brother Dan wrote.
+"Cry in the Night" is my favorite song brother Dan composed.
 And that's sayin' a lot 'cause Danny was truly a gifted musician, singer, songwriter.
-He wrote this song in the early 80's with lyrics that could not be more tuned into the science fiction laced, sometimes wonderful and also seriously weird, chaotic times we are passing through in 2019.
+He wrote this song in the early 80's with lyrics that could not be more tuned into the science fiction laced, sometimes wonderful and also seriously weird, chaotic times we are passing through in 2020.
 In the context of passing through time & space, Danny wasn't issuing a prayer and instead having a serious conversation with God.
-As recollected in this home recording of Dan's imagined conversation.
+As recollected in my one man band homemade recording of Dan's imagined conversation.

 "Danny's Guitar", is another homemade recording featuring chords and lyrics that appeared while playing one of Danny's acoustic guitars a couple months after he headed to the heavenly rock 'n' roll hall of fame on Dec.
 23,1994.
 The accompanying picture captured my kid brother with Shep long before we headed to Hollywood to live out our teenage dreams of playing Rock 'n' Roll music in thr City of Angels In the 60's.
 As fate would have it we did get to live out a few of those dreams